oxamba/challenge_thrive/README.md

 ```
 python challenge.py
 ```
-In few seconds you could see output.txt file in the folder
+In few seconds you should see output.txt file in the folder

 ### How to run tests